duke-alibubu/Android_Learning/README.md

 - The Up button navigates within the app, based on the hierarchical relationships between screens.
 The Up button never navigates the user out of the app.
        (This thing does not seem to be real good.
 Refer to commit ```Up Button``` for more infos)

-# Some execution optimization techniques
+# Some more advanced techniques
 ## Data binding: Eliminate ```findViewById()```
 - Every time you use ```findViewById()``` to search for a view after the view is created or recreated, the Android system traverses the view hierarchy at runtime to find it.
 This would be a problem when the number of views turns large.
 - SOLUTION: Create an object that contains a reference to each view.
 This object, called a ```Binding``` object, can be used by your whole app.
 This technique is called ```data binding```.